Keeping your account safe.

 No. Whenever you log in from an unrecognized computer or mobile device, we will send a randomly generated single-use Secure Access Code.

 Will I retrieve a Secure Access Code each time to access Online Banking?

-No, if you are accessing digital banking from a personal/trusted computer, you’ll just need to register that device and will no longer have to retrieve a Secure Access Code when accessing Online Banking from that device.
-However, you will retrieve a Secure Access Code each time you try to Login to Digital Banking from a device that is not registered.
+No, if you are accessing Digital Banking from a personal/trusted computer with cookies enabled, you’ll only need to register that device once and will no longer have to retrieve a Secure Access Code when accessing Online Banking from that device.
+However, you will retrieve a Secure Access Code each time you try to log in to Digital Banking from a device that is not registered.

 Why might I be asked for a Secure Access Code if I have already registered my computer?

 Your computer must allow cookies.
 Please check this in your browser settings.
 You may also need to add “secure.adviacu.org” to your trusted sites list.
-Note – in select other cases, you may be prompted for a secure access code (e.g., when performing transactions outside typical online activity).
-Additionally, periodically we’ll prompt you to enter a SAC from a device you’ve registered as part of our continuous efforts to keep you and your money safe.
+Note: in select cases, you may be prompted for a secure access code (e.g., when performing transactions outside typical online activity).
+Periodically, we may prompt you to enter a SAC from a device you’ve registered as part of our continuous efforts to keep you and your money safe.

-No, we’re not talking about a snack, our digital banking system checks for a “cookie” each time a member logs in.
+No, we’re not talking about a snack.
+Our Digital Banking system checks for a “cookie” (information saved by your web browser) each time a member logs in.

 Cookies stored in your device are actually the second line of defense and provide an extra layer of protection for someone who may not have a password established that is a challenge for a hacker to guess.